ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: caption="Example 19. {{site.data.keyword.cloud_notm}} Platform CLI command to run your app" caption-side="bottom"}

 Now that the app is created and defined, view your application to confirm it works.
 If you see the placeholder image as shown in Figure 2, congratulations!
-You have created a new Node.js web application and deployed it to the cloud.
+You have created a new Node.js web application and are ready to deploy it to the cloud.

 ![initialnodeapp](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-002-splash-graphic.png)
 {: caption="Figure 2.
 New Node.js Application: Congratulations!" caption-side="top"}